Frequently Asked Questions

 Our Intown recreational games do not keep standings.
 However, after each Intown game completed, you must email a simple "game summary" to the Referee Director.
 For all Travel games, a BAYS on-line game report must be submitted.
 Full information will be provided at our season kick-off meeting.

-How do you know what games I've done (to get paid for)?
+How do you know what games I have done (to get paid for)?

 For Intown, the Assignor keeps track of games Assigned and completed.
 For BAYS Travel, on-line assignments and subsequent game reports will determine who gets paid for what games.